-You may notice uneaten food floating around the aquarium and assume that your fish is not eating.
+You may notice uneaten food floating around the aquarium and assume your fish is not eating.

-A simple solution to this problem is to make sure that you are not feeding your betta too much food.
+A simple solution to this problem is to ensure you are not feeding your betta too much food.

-2. He’s a picky eater
+2. Your betta is a picky eater

-Consistently feeding your betta fish with one type of food then suddenly changing it could explain why they are being picky.
+Consistently feeding your betta fish with one type of food and then suddenly changing it could explain why they are being picky.

 If he eats it without any problem, then it is most likely that your pet is just being fussy.

 To solve this problem, the first thing you can do is, again, to feed your betta fish with the same food you used to feed him.

-By the time you feed him with the food he doesn’t like, he will have to adjust and eat what you have to offer.
+By the time you feed him the food he doesn’t like, he will have to adjust and eat what you have to offer.